-The Vogels Lab is located at the University of Oxford (but moving to the IST, Institute for Science and Technology Austria soon).
+The Vogels Lab is located at the IST, Institute for Science and Technology Austria.
 We are looking to build models of neurons and neuronal networks that distill and re-articulate our current knowledge of how nervous systems compute at a mechanistic level.
 In particular, we are interested in the neuronal interplay of excitatory and inhibitory activity in cortex and how these dynamics can form reliable sensory perceptions, stable memories, and motor outputs.

 More specifically, the work in our lab is divided into three main areas:

 Plasticity — we aim to find the rules governing how the brain updates its synaptic connections in order to learn and adapt to a changing world.
 In collaboration with experimentalists working on various systems from humans to the fruit fly, we build mechanistic models of synaptic plasticity to help elucidate (i) how plasticity differs across different cell types in cortical networks, (ii) how learning is guided by neuromodulatory signals, (iii) how learning changes across development, and (iv) how changes in synaptic connections affect the resulting neuronal network dynamics used for computation.
 Projects on synapatic plasticity are generally funded by the ERC CoG grant SYNAPSEEK 🇪🇺.